You'll Like The 2009 Nissan Xterra If...

 The Xterra's long wheelbase and tall height create ample headroom and legroom for every passenger, front and back.
 Rear 60/40-split seats combine with a fold-flat front passenger seat to create enough room for lengthy outdoor gear (or tall floor lamps).
 A clean and purposeful interior features dual stacked glove compartments, multiple 12-volt outlets and a versatile cargo area.

-The Xterra's Manufacturer's Suggested Retail Price (MSRP) starts just under $22,000 for the X trim level, then jumps to around $27,000 for the four-wheel-drive Off Road edition and to more than $33,000 for a fully-loaded SE.
+The 2009 Nissan Xterra's Manufacturer's Suggested Retail Price (MSRP) starts around $24,000 for the X trim level, then jumps to around $30,000 for both the four-wheel-drive Off Road edition and SE trim.
 The Fair Purchase Price page shows the typical transaction price paid for the Xterra in your area, so be sure to give it a look before you begin negotiations.
 Also be sure to check the Incentives tab to see what deals Nissan may be offering.
-Over a five-year period, Kelley Blue Book projects the four-wheel-drive Xterra's residual value to be about average, significantly stronger than the Jeep Liberty and Kia Sorento, but well below the Jeep Wrangler.
+Over a five-year period, Kelley Blue Book projects the four-wheel-drive Xterra's residual value to be about average, significantly stronger than the Jeep Liberty and Kia Sorento, but below the Jeep Wrangler.

-Features on the base Xterra include a 4.0-liter V6, six-speed manual transmission, four-wheel disc brakes with Electronic Brake force Distribution, stability control, roof gear basket, single CD sound system, power door locks/windows/mirrors, remote keyless entry, air conditioning, cruise control and an Easy Clean cargo area surface with multiple heavy-duty hooks and Utili-track Cargo Channel System.
-Standard safety equipment includes front airbags, front-seat active head restraints and a tire pressure monitoring system.
+Features on the base Xterra include a 4.0-liter V6, six-speed manual transmission, four-wheel disc brakes with Electronic Brake force Distribution, stability control, single CD sound system, power door locks/windows/mirrors, remote keyless entry, air conditioning, cruise control and an Easy Clean cargo area surface with multiple heavy-duty hooks and Utili-track Cargo Channel System.
+Standard safety equipment includes front seat side-impact airbags, front and rear side curtain airbags, front-seat active head restraints and a tire pressure monitoring system.